So, your site’s about as popular as a fart in an elevator, eh?

 Because you’ll be a freaking master.

-But this whole idea of picking up a few tips, tinkering around for 30 minutes on the weekend, and suddenly having a popular site?
+But this whole idea of starting a blog, picking up a few tips, tinkering around for 30 minutes on the weekend, and suddenly having a popular site?

 Not.
 Going.
 To.
 Happen.